 Getting Medical Help in Missouri

-The Alvin J. Siteman Care Center in St. Louis is an NCI-designated care center with researchers, physicians, cancer experts, and healthcare specialists that focus on mesothelioma cancer and other asbestos-related diseases.
-In fact, the study and research of malignant mesothelioma has been a part of the center for over 20 years.
-Siteman is the only NCI-designated cancer center in the state of Missouri.
+The Alvin J. Siteman Care Center in St. Louis is an NCI-designated care center with researchers, physicians, cancer experts, and healthcare specialists that focus on mesothelioma and other asbestos-related diseases.

-NCI, as well as the National Health Institute (NHI), recommends that all mesothelioma victims find treatment at a leading cancer care center that specializes specifically in asbestos-related diseases.
-Family practices and general practice physicians may not have the specialized training that those that are knowledgeable about asbestos cancer have.
+The NCI recommends that all mesothelioma victims find treatment at a leading cancer care center that specializes specifically in asbestos-related diseases.
+Family practices and general practice physicians do not have the specialized training to provide the best care for asbestos exposure victims.